-- 1. College website: A prospective applicant may navigate the website through the section "Prospective Members"; receive answers to questions in the section "Frequently Asked Questions"; visit other relevant sites through hyperlinks in the section "Relevant Links", including the Social Work and Social Service Work Act, 1998 (the "SW&SSW Act"), and the corresponding Registration Regulation; visit the section specific to social service work students or visit the section specific to internationally educated applicants; down load a copy of the "Annual Report"; view or download an application form with its corresponding Registration Guide.
-The College website is kept current and up to date by College staff responsible for communications. - 2.
-Annually, in March, the College provides Co-Ordinators of Social Service Work programs in Ontario with a package of information for graduating students regarding the current registration process. - 3.
-Throughout the year, College staff present information about the registration process to groups of students at social service work programs in Ontario. - 4.
-The College publishes a brochure for social service work students that contains information about registration in the College, which as above, may be downloaded from the College website. - 5.
+1. College website: A prospective applicant may navigate the website through the section "Prospective Members"; receive answers to questions in the section "Frequently Asked Questions"; visit other relevant sites through hyperlinks in the section "Relevant Links", including the Social Work and Social Service Work Act,1998 (the "SWSSWA"), and the corresponding Registration Regulation; visit the section specific to social service work students or visit the section specific to internationally educated applicants; down load a copy of the "Annual Report"; view or download an application form with its corresponding Registration Guide; and download a copy of the "Fair Registration Practices Report, 2008".
+Members of the College who provide a current email address will receive timely e-bulletins.

+The College website is kept current and up to date by College staff responsible for communications.

+- 2. Annually, in March, the College provides Co-Ordinators of social service work programs in Ontario with a package of information for distribution to graduating students regarding the current registration process. - 3.
+Throughout the year, College staff present information about the College and the registration process to groups of students at social service work programs in Ontario. - 4.
+Throughout the year, College staff present information about the College and the registration process to employees and employers in a variety of health and social service settings in Ontario. - 5.
+The College publishes a brochure for social service work students that contains information about registration in the College, which as above, may be downloaded from the College website. - 6.
 The College publishes in hard copy and on the website a bi-annual newsletter called "Perspective".
-Each issue contains information regarding registration in the College.
+Each issue contains an article or update about registration in the College.

-- 6. The College, in collaboration with the Ontario Ministry of Citizenship and Immigration (Queen's University Press), and a plain language writer, produced a Career Map titled "Access to the Social Worker and Social Service Worker Designation in Ontario" which is posted on the Ministry of Citizenship and Immigration website and can be accessed through a link on the College website. - 7.
-A "Study of Registration Practices of the Ontario College of Social Workers and Social Service Workers, 2007" is posted on the website of the Office of the Fairness Commissioner, and can be accessed through a link on the College website. - 8.
-The College undertook a series of Forums throughout the province, at which time the Registrar, Director of Professional Practice and the College President met with College members and non members in a variety of community based, health, academic and social service settings. - 9.
-In past years, College staff has presented information about registration processes to staff of Global Experience Ontario and continues to be available to answer questions from staff of Access and Resource Centres.
+- 7. The College, in collaboration with the Ontario Ministry of Citizenship and Immigration (Queen's University Press), and a plain language writer, produced a Career Map titled "Access to the Social Worker and Social Service Worker Designation in Ontario" which is posted on the Ministry of Citizenship and Immigration website and can be accessed through a link on the College website. - 8.
+The College undertook a series of Forums throughout the province, at which time the Registrar, Director of Professional Practice and the College President met with College members and non members in a variety of community based, health, academic and social service settings.